Skip to Content

 The housing crash brought a new level of scrutiny to the real estate world.
 In that time, USPAP became even more important because the industry needed a stable foundation of independence, clarity, and reliability.
 Appraisers were asked to meet higher standards, follow stricter review processes, and document work more thoroughly.

-It was a challenging transition for many, but it also reinforced the value of the profession.
-When accuracy, accountability, and trust became critical, appraisers delivered.
+It was a challenging transition for many, but it reinforced the value of the profession.
+When accuracy, accountability, and trust became essential, appraisers delivered.
 The industry moved forward with a clearer, more consistent framework, and appraisers were at the center of restoring that trust.

 COVID, Flexibilities, and the Return to Traditional Appraisals